benkeks/equivalence-fiddle/README.md

-# Linear-Time–Branching-Time Spectroscope
+# equiv.io – The Linear-Time–Branching-Time Spectroscope

-The “Linear-time–Branching-time Spectroscope” is a web app to find all preorders, equivalences and inequivalences from the linear-time–branching-time spectrum for small processes as described in [Bisping, CAV 2023](https://doi.org/10.1007/978-3-031-37706-8_5) and [Bisping & Jansen, EXPRESS/SOS 2024](https://doi.org/10.4204/EPTCS.412.6).
+**equiv.io** is a web app to find all preorders, equivalences and inequivalences from the linear-time–branching-time spectrum for small processes as described in [Bisping, CAV 2023](https://doi.org/10.1007/978-3-031-37706-8_5) and [Bisping & Jansen, EXPRESS/SOS 2024](https://doi.org/10.4204/EPTCS.412.6).

 It runs online on https://equiv.io/ .